josecordeiroo/my-portfolio/README.md

 # My Portfolio

- Developing my fullstack portfolio with Node.js, React.js, MERN, Express and other tools.
+ Developing my fullstack portfolio with Node.js, React.js, MERN, MongoDB, Express and other tools.

  In process..